3D Inspection (Volume, Height)

 Inspection of solder fillet

-It is difficult to detect the condition of solder surfaces through the surface inspection with a vision system.
+It is difficult to detect the condition of solder surfaces through the surface inspection with machine vision.
 Electronic devices have become miniaturized and more accurate in recent years.
-It is difficult to make judgments visually or using vision systems.
+It is difficult to make judgments visually or using machine vision.
 The introduction of 3D inspection makes not only height but also area and volume information available.
 This allows reliable inspection of solder fillet shape.

 Counting chocolate pieces and checking for missing pieces